Ohio: 20th century

-Two Ohio astronauts completed significant milestones in the space race in the 1960s: John Glenn becoming the first American to orbit the Earth, and Neil Armstrong becoming the first human to walk on the Moon.
-In 1967, Carl Stokes was elected mayor of Cleveland and became the first African American mayor of one of the nation's 10 most populous cities.
+Ohio played a significant role in American popular culture during the 20th century, producing notable contributors to music, film, and visual art.
+Disc jockey Alan Freed hosted the first live rock and roll concert in Cleveland in 1952.
+Ohioans also made history in the Space Race, with John Glenn becoming the first American to orbit Earth in 1962, and Neil Armstrong becoming the first human to walk on the Moon in 1969.
+Carl Stokes was elected mayor of Cleveland in 1967 and became the first African American mayor of one of the nation's 10 most populous cities.

-In 1970, an Ohio Army National Guard unit fired at students during an antiwar protest at Kent State University, killing four and wounding nine.
-The Guard had been called onto campus after several protests in and around campus became violent, including a riot in downtown Kent and the burning of an ROTC building.
-The main cause of the protests was the United States' invasion of Cambodia during the Vietnam War.
+In 1970, Ohio Army National Guard troops killed four students during an antiwar protest at Kent State University, an event known as the Kent State shootings.
+The shootings and the subsequent rise in student strikes affected public opinion at an already socially contentious time over the role of the United States in the Vietnam War.

-Ohio was an important state in the developing ties between the United States and the People's Republic of China in the late 1970s and early 1980s.
+Ohio was an important state in developing China–United States relations in the late 1970s and early 1980s.
 Relations between the two countries normalized in 1979, during the second term of Ohio governor Jim Rhodes.
-Rhodes sought to encourage economic ties, viewing China as a potential market for Ohio machinery exports.
-In July 1979, Rhodes led a State of Ohio Trade Mission to China.
+Rhodes sought to encourage economic ties, viewing China as a potential market for Ohio machinery exports, and led a trade mission to China in July 1979.
 The trip resulted in developing economic ties, a sister state-province relationship with Hubei province, long-running Chinese exhibitions at the Ohio State Fair, and major academic exchanges between Ohio State University and Wuhan University.
-Beginning in the 1980s, the state entered into international economic and resource cooperation treaties and organizations with other Midwestern states, as well as New York, Pennsylvania, Ontario, and Quebec, including the Great Lakes Charter, Great Lakes Compact, and the Council of Great Lakes Governors.
+Beginning in the 1980s, the state entered into international economic and resource cooperation treaties and organizations with other governments in the Great Lakes region, including the Great Lakes Charter, Great Lakes Compact, and the Council of Great Lakes Governors.
+In 1995, the Dayton Agreement ending the Bosnian War was signed at Wright-Patterson Air Force Base.